 - You live in a territory where no reverse mortgage is available

 If you are unsure, the best place to start is with the numbers.
 See how much you could access, then project how much equity remains over time.
+When you are ready, review the step-by-step application process to understand what to expect.
+Compare all 5 lenders or take our lender quiz to find your best match.
+Check which lenders serve your province.
 The math will tell you more than any list of pros and cons.